video

 When we write a character description, we are describing a character, which means we can describe their personality and their appearance.

-But what you are like as a person on the inside, what type of character you are is your personality.
+What you look like on the outside, so what you look like, what you wear is your appearance, but what you are like as a person on the inside, what type of character you are, is your personality.

 In this lesson, we will be writing a character description about ourselves.

 So is this true or false?
-Let's see if you are listening.
+Let's see if you were listening.

 True or false, get your thumbs ready.